We are committed to embedding processes which will help eliminate the opportunities for the criminal facilitation of tax evasion.

 Due diligence on both customers, suppliers and partners will be undertaken in order to ensure that the risk of potential interactions with City or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is clearly identified before any transactions take place.
 This due diligence will be proportionate to the identified risk.

 3. Raising Awareness and Collaboration

 As the strategic knowledge base for Tax at City, the Finance & Procurement Directorate is committed to staying aware of developments, legislation and case studies in regards to the prevention of the criminal facilitation of tax evasion.
 Eliminating the opportunities to facilitate tax evasion effectively requires improved traceability, increased transparency and collaboration between statutory agencies, civil society organisations and both public and private sector business.

 - The University has nominated key officers responsible for information and queries on CFA2017 within City.
 The Key Officers for CFA 2017 are

 - Andrew Younger – Assistant Director: Corporate Finance

-- Training on CFA2017 will be included within City’s Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.
+- Training and awareness raising on CFA2017 will be included within City’s Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.